m21264551-arch/Gradient-Lab/README.md

 # Gradient Lab

-An interactive gradient descent visualizer for a machine-learning portfolio.
+Gradient Lab is an interactive gradient descent visualizer built with React, Vite, SVG, and Canvas.

 [Live demo](https://data-visualisation-gamma.vercel.app)

-Visitors can switch loss surfaces, optimizers, learning rate, momentum, noise, and playback speed while watching the optimizer path move across a loss landscape.
-The app is built with React, Vite, SVG, and Canvas.
+The app lets visitors change the loss surface, optimizer, learning rate, momentum, noise, speed, and view mode while the optimizer path moves across the landscape.

-The interactive playground is followed by a learning guide that explains gradient descent, how to use the controls, what the visuals and metrics mean, and common FAQ answers.
+## Why this project exists

+I built this as a small teaching tool and portfolio piece.
+It turns a topic that often sits in equations into something you can poke at directly.

+## Features

+- Rosenbrock, elliptic bowl, saddle, and other objective surfaces
+- Gradient descent, momentum, and Adam simulations
+- 3D-style landscape view and contour view
+- Live metrics for loss, gradient size, step count, and run status
+- Below-the-playground guide for the core concepts
+- Unit, accessibility, visual, and browser tests

 ## Run locally